drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Security Objective: Availability**: A target-level of availability for the system, based on the sensitivity of information within the system.
+- <a id='ssp-security_objective:_availability'>**Security Objective: Availability**</a>: A target-level of availability for the system, based on the sensitivity of information within the system.
 ```json
 {
   "title": "Security Objective: Availability",